 We explain the most important terms you will need to know to use NVivo for your literature review below.
 We use these terms throughout this guide.

-The NVivo work area has three screens:
+The NVivo work area has four screens:

 Here are some general rules of thumb to help you organise an NVivo project for a literature review.